RHagenson/2019-01-03-UNO/_episodes/09-organization.md

 ~~~
 {: .output}

-If you keep this file up to date, you can use it to re-do your work on your project if something happens to your results files.
+If you keep this file up-to-date, you can use it to re-do your work on your project if something happens to your results files.
 To demonstrate how this works, first delete
 your `dc_workshop` directory and all of its subdirectories.
 Look at your directory
 contents to verify the directory is gone.